yegor256/cactoos/README.md

 ).intValue();
 ```

-To get unique elements in a collection:
+To get a set of unique elements by providing varargs:

 ```java
 final Set<String> unique = new SetOf<String>(